 - HOP is an international language.
 The approach will work wherever people are working within a process.
 CHEP are seeing some slight differences with cultures but it is equally applicable in all cultures – they are seeing great results globally across diverse cultures and countries.

 - Pick a pilot area.
 Once there is feedback and participation from the pilot, seek leadership and support.
 This approach provided CHEP with the ability to take the findings from the pilot to demonstrate success and give leadership confidence to support the program.

 - Start small!
-It cannot be an off-the shelf or package program.
-It is a change in thought process.
+It cannot be an off-the-shelf or package program.
+It is a change in the thought process.

 - Use early adopters – people from the pilot area – to advocate across the business

 - Spend time explaining why you are doing HOP with the people involved – including the benefits – and ensuring people know what the principles are (e.g. at the start of Learning Teams)

 - Start with proactive Learning Teams (not after an event)